Jasmin Walia

-Jasmin Walia is a British singer and television personality of Indian descent; she has released songs in English, Punjabi and Hindi.
+Jasmin Walia (born 23 May 1990) is a British singer and television personality of Indian descent; she has released songs in English, Punjabi and Hindi.
 In 2017, her single "Bom Diggy" with Zack Knight peaked at number one on the BBC Asian Network's Official Asian Music Chart.
 It currently has over 424 million combined streams.
 She was nominated for Mirchi Music Award for Upcoming Female Vocalist of The Year at the 11th Mirchi Music Awards for the song "Bom Diggy".
 The song was also nominated for Mirchi Music Award for Song of The Year.

 Career

 Childhood singing and career beginnings

 Walia started singing at the age of around 7–8, and was the first in her family to sing.
 While watching television, she used to imitate the actors in the lounge.
 She said in a Q&A session, "I used to sit there every Saturday night, performing "Over The Rainbow" to my dad, and I think that he picked up the fact that I loved singing and enrolled me into singing classes."
 She demonstrated a vehemence for stage at a very young age.
 She started attending theatre school at the age of 10.
 She used to listen to Indian music and watch Bollywood movies.

 She did four A levels and got three As and a B, and subsequently applied to the University of Cambridge to study philosophy, but did not get accepted.
 She worked for Natwest Bank as a Customer Adviser for a few years.
 She also enrolled with the ACCA for an accountancy course, but later decided to drop out.